Tandragee Castle: History

 During the Plantation of Ulster the castle at Tandragee became the property of Sir Oliver St John, Lord Deputy of Ireland.
 He rebuilt the original stronghold of the O'Hanlon Clan.
 During the Irish Rebellion of 1641, however, the O'Hanlons attempted to regain their lands – the result was the castle being ruined; it remained so for two hundred years.

+Tandragee Castle underwent reconstruction around 1837, following its destruction during the Irish Rebellion of 1641, commissioned by George Montagu, the 6th Duke of Manchester.
+In 1928, Alexander Montagu, 10th Duke of Manchester, left the castle until the outbreak of World War II.

+World War II

+In 1943, Alexander Montagu leased Tandragee Castle to the United States Army for use during World War II.
+Reports suggest that General George S. Patton was a visitor to the castle in 1943.
+While inspecting troops in Northern Ireland, he was guest of honour at a dance in the castle.

+Present day

-The castle and estate were sold by The 10th Duke of Manchester (who was born at Tandragee) in the 1950s, and it was purchased by Mr. Hutchinson, a businessman from Tandragee.
-Today the Castle houses offices for the Tayto potato crisp factory and the park's demesne incorporates a golf course.
+The castle and estate were sold by Alexander Montagu, 10th Duke of Manchester (who was born at Tandragee) in the 1950s, and it was purchased by Thomas Hutchinson, a businessman from Tandragee who founded Tayto.
+Today, the castle houses offices for the Tayto potato crisp factory and the park's demesne incorporates a golf course.